hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-Sets the price bump policy for re-issued blob transactions.
+Sets the price bump policy for re-issued blob transactions as a percentage increase in price.
 Note that a blob transaction can only replace, and be replaced by, a blob transaction.
 The default is `100%`.

 ### `tx-pool-enable-save-restore`